Here is a definition for our use:

-A term originally used in communities fighting against violence toward women, bystanders are the largest group of people involved in violent, oppressive, and insensitive acts – they greatly outnumber both the perpetrators of those acts and the people that the acts are directed toward, the victims.
-Bystanders have a range of involvement in these acts.
-Some know that a specific situation is happening or will happen, some see the act in progress, and some know that situations do happen.
-Regardless of how close to the situation they are, bystanders have the power stop insensitivity and oppression from occurring and to get help for people who have been affected.
+Originally used in communities fighting against violence toward women, the term "bystander" refers to the largest group of people involved in violent, oppressive, and insensitive acts.
+In general, bystanders greatly outnumber both the perpetrators and victims of those acts, and have a range of involvement.
+Some bystanders know that a specific situation is happening or will happen, some see the act in progress, and some know that an act has happened.
+Whatever their role, bystanders have the power to stop insensitivity and oppression from occurring and to get help for those who are affected.

-Understand, we are not advocating that people risk their own safety in order to be an active bystander, though we also believe that the creation of the inclusive campus we want takes all members of the community to be involved in the work of change.
-Remember, there is a range of actions that are appropriate, depending on the situation.
+We are not advocating that you risk your own safety in order to be an active bystander.
+But we do believe that the creation of an inclusive campus requires the involvement of all members of the community.